Where to Stay in Montreal First Time: 8 Best Areas

 🔍MORE HOTELS IN MONTREAL BOTANIC GARDEN

-8. Underground City, unique location
+8. Underground City

 If you are looking for somewhere really different and unique to spend your stay in Montreal, the Underground City is a great place to consider.
 Although the concept of a completely subterranean city seems futuristic, it was actually established back in the sixties and has been growing ever since.